Merit pay

 How merit pay works

-For businesses with clear performance metrics, merit pay can be directly tied to specific goals or key performance indicators (KPIs).
+• Merit pay tied to specific goals or KPIs: Merit pay can be directly tied to specific goals or key performance indicators (KPIs).
 For example, employees who meet sales quotas, exceed production targets, or contribute to major product innovations may receive a merit-based bonus or raise.

 While merit pay can be an effective tool for motivating employees, it is important to ensure that it is implemented fairly and legally.
 Here are some key compliance considerations to keep in mind:

-• Equal pay laws Merit pay systems must comply with equal pay laws, such as the Equal Pay Act of 1963 and Title VII of the Civil Rights Act of 1964.
+• Equal pay laws: Merit pay systems must comply with equal pay laws, such as the Equal Pay Act of 1963 and Title VII of the Civil Rights Act of 1964.
 Employers cannot use merit pay systems to discriminate based on gender, race, age, or other protected categories.

-• Performance evaluations — Since merit pay is often tied to performance reviews, employers must ensure that evaluations are consistent, non-discriminatory, and based on objective criteria.
+• Performance evaluations: Since merit pay is often tied to performance reviews, employers must ensure that evaluations are consistent, non-discriminatory, and based on objective criteria.
 Unfair or biased performance appraisals can lead to legal challenges and create dissatisfaction among employees.

-• Recordkeeping — Employers must keep accurate records of performance evaluations, merit-based pay increases, and related documentation to defend against any potential legal challenges or audits.
+• Recordkeeping: Employers must keep accurate records of performance evaluations, merit-based pay increases, and related documentation to defend against any potential legal challenges or audits.

-• Minimum wage and overtime — Merit pay systems must still comply with minimum wage and overtime regulations set forth by the Fair Labor Standards Act (FLSA).
+• Minimum wage and overtime: Merit pay systems must still comply with minimum wage and overtime regulations set forth by the Fair Labor Standards Act (FLSA).
 Employers should ensure that any merit pay increases do not result in violating wage and hour laws.

 Before implementing merit pay, it’s important to be aware of common pitfalls that can undermine its effectiveness and fairness.